 It didn't bother Rachel Southern too much.
-She was half-Catholic, but if
+Even though she was half-Catholic,

-you asked her if God indeed existed, she would say: “Even if God existed,
+if you asked her if God exists, she would say: “Even if God existed,

 he would not expect us to believe in him”.
 And of course she didn't buy